Roberto Arguelles: Imprisonment and confessions

 On August 1, 1992, posing as a security guard, Arguelles approached two siblings (a 10-year-old girl and an 8-year-old boy) in front of the Orchard Elementary School in West Valley City, claiming that he wanted help with finding some stolen goods.
 Under the pretense of frisking them, he ordered them to pull down their pants, touching the boy's genitalia and patting the girl's crotch, before dropping them off at their home.
 A week later, he stopped in front of the Hunter High School and, using a fake police badge, attempted to entice two 10-year-old girls into his car.
 However, he was spotted by a highway worker who immediately notified the police, who arrested Arguelles shortly after.
 He was then charged with molesting the siblings from Orchard Elementary School, for which he was found guilty and sentenced to life imprisonment with possibility of parole.
 At the sentencing, Justice Kenneth Rigtrup gave an explicit recommendation that the parole option hopefully should never be applied, citing Arguelles' history of recidivism and increasingly deviant sexual crimes.

-Over the next three years, Arguelles served his obscurity, occasionally bragging to cellmates about supposedly abusing and killing a few young girls and women in 1992, in addition to making ransom demands from their families.
+Over the next three years, Arguelles served in obscurity, occasionally bragging to cellmates about supposedly abusing and killing a few young girls and women in 1992, in addition to making ransom demands from their families.
 These claims eventually attracted the attention of police investigators, who decided to interview him in July 1995.
 In the first interview, Arguelles confessed to the murders of 16-year-old Lisa Martinez and 15-year-old Tuesday Roberts, both of whom had vanished while walking towards the Valley Fair Mall on March 30, 1992.
 He then directed them to the gravesites near his stepfather's pig farm, where authorities found the two girls' bodies.
 In his confessions, Arguelles said that he had stabbed Martinez at least 43 times with a wood chisel, before strangling Roberts with a rope.
 Several months later, he confessed to two additional murders: those of 42-year-old janitor Margo Bond, who vanished en route to her job at the Kennedy Junior High School in February 1992, only to be found stabbed to death four months later in Tooele County; the other being 13-year-old Stephanie Blundell, who was stabbed to death a month later in the American Fork Canyon.
 His claims were backed up by Pamela Milstein, a prison inmate who had lived with Arguelles and his mother at their trailer in Kearns, who said that he had shown her some of Blundell's jewelry following her murder.
 After leading the authorities to their gravesites, Arguelles was later charged in all four deaths.
-While the supposed stolen jewelry and other items potentially linking him to the victims were never recovered, it was surmized that Arguelles or somebody associated with him had disposed of them.
+While the supposed stolen jewelry and other items potentially linking him to the victims were never recovered, it was surmised that Arguelles or somebody associated with him had disposed of them.